-The approvals of first PARP inhibitors has kick-started the interest of the scientific community and large pharma in the DNA Damage Response field.
+Approval of the first PARP inhibitors has kick-started interest by the scientific community and large pharma in the DNA damage response field.
 Few biotechs are already positioned in this emerging field that has broad potential.